• Skip to primary navigation

 Michael in his happy place with his beloved VW Bug.
 One of his favorite pastimes was attending car shows and one of his proudest moments was winning an award for the work he did on the Bug.

 This scene from “The Crown” was a surprising source of one of the best descriptions of grief I’ve come across.
-I know Prince Philip didn’t actually say this, but a writer wrote it and they knew what they were talking about.
+I know Prince Philip didn’t actually say this, but a someone wrote it and they knew what they were talking about.

 Losing a sibling brings a unique type of grief and the article, “Coping With the Sudden Death of My Brother” by Marko Garafulic, helped a lot.
 Here’s an excerpt that resonated as I was faced with my own mortality in a new and overwhelming way.
+I’m still working on making peace with it.

 Filed Under: Inspiration Shannon Leave a Comment